ibm-cloud-docs/containers/cs_psp.md

       kind: Group
       name: system:authenticated
     ```
-    {: screen}
+    {: codeblock}

 3. Edit the cluster role binding `.yaml` file.
 To understand what you can edit, review the [Kubernetes documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
 Example actions:

     *   **Service accounts**: You might want to authorize service accounts so that deployments can occur only in specific namespaces.
-For example, if scope the policy to allow actions within the `kube-system` namespace, many important actions such as cluster updates can occur.
+For example, if you scope the policy to allow actions within the `kube-system` namespace, many important actions such as cluster updates can occur.
 However, actions in others namespaces are no longer authorized.

-Change the `system:serviceaccounts` to `system:serviceaccount:<namespace>` such as in the following example.
-        ```
+        To scope the policy to allow actions in a specific namespace, change the `system:serviceaccounts` to `system:serviceaccount:<namespace>`.
+        ```yaml
         - apiGroup: rbac.authorization.k8s.io
           kind: Group
           name: system:serviceaccount:kube-system
         ```
-        {: screen}
+        {: codeblock}

     *   **Users**: You might want to remove authorization for all authenticated users to deploy pods with privileged access.
 Remove the following `system:authenticated` entry.
-        ```
+        ```yaml
         - apiGroup: rbac.authorization.k8s.io
           kind: Group
           name: system:authenticated
         ```
-        {: screen}
+        {: codeblock}

 4. Create the modified cluster role binding resource in your cluster.